 Inducted into Pi Kappa Lambda National Music Honor Society, Phi Kappa Phi multidisciplinary honor society and Phi Beta Mu, Dr. McCoy was honored as National Arts Associate by Sigma Alpha Iota International Music Fraternity.
 McCoy is a contributor for the National Association of Schools of Music and served on the National Commission on Accreditation.
 He is listed in Who’s Who Among America’s Teachers, Who’s Who in Collegiate Faculty and the International Who’s Who in Music and Musicians.
 Shepherd University named a hall on in his honor.
 He has been selected for several executive leadership development programs and has completed additional executive education coursework at the Kennedy School at Harvard.

-Dr. McCoy’s wife, Lisa, is a public school teacher in Greencastle who serves on the Putnam County Library board and the Greencastle School Board, and is a member of the Greencastle Civic League.
+Dr. McCoy’s wife, Lisa, is a former teacher in Greencastle who serves on the Putnam County Library board and the Greencastle School Board, and is a member of the Greencastle Civic League.
 They are the parents of preteen triplet daughters, Hadley, Savannah and Madison.
 The family is a collection of avid readers, musicians, travelers and seekers of ways to positively influence their community.